How to Dispose of Fluorescent Bulbs: A Comprehensive Guide

 5. Find a Recycling Facility

-Identify a recycling center or collection site that accepts fluorescent bulbs.
-Many hardware stores, waste management facilities, and local government programs offer services for hazardous materials recycling.
+Look for a recycling center or collection site that accepts fluorescent bulbs.
+Many hardware stores, waste management facilities, and local programs offer recycling for hazardous materials.

 6. Transport the Bulbs

-Carefully take the packaged bulbs to the recycling facility, ensuring they are secured during transport to avoid any breakage.
+Carefully take the packaged bulbs to the recycling facility.
+Make sure they are secure during transport to prevent any breakage.

 Common Problems and Solutions